recipes-global/android/README.md

 [Glide](https://github.com/bumptech/glide) - to speed up loading of images.

 [Retrofit](https://square.github.io/retrofit) - to manage connections with server and handle JSON to POJO deserialization with ease.
-Also retrofit handles Gzip decompression in the fly.

 [Okhttp](http://square.github.io/okhttp) - to support all requests and responses.